Thursday, Feb. 22, 2024 |

 However, the county’s share of Transient Accommodation Tax, an estimated $14.9 million, will likely be affected by Gov. David Ige’s suspension of payments.

-Light in the darkest hour
+Light in the

 In a long list of thank you’s, Kawakami addressed hometown heroes, including first responders, community partners and county agencies that pitched in on pandemic-related efforts.